adumicic/adumicic_tdf_tech/README.md

 * Two buckets, one for a raw zone, one for a curated zone, values passed into environment variables of lambda
 * IAM policies to grant least privledges
 * Lambda layer of pyarrow to allow for conversion of API data to parquet
-* Use of Secrets Manager to store API key (secret is set via AWS CLI)
+* Use of Secrets Manager to store API key (secret is set using AWS CLI in a shell script for security reasons)
 * Uses DESTROY policies to delete components (including S3 buckets and associated data) upon calling cdk destroy
-* Step function to manage the flow and allow for error notifications
+* Step functions are used to manage the flow and allow for error notifications in SNS

 ### Pipeline functionality:

 * Retrieves API secret from secret manager
 * Queries the API
 * Retries API a number of times in the case the API is down.
 Skips the hour if the API is not available